Chapter 59: The Role of Observer — Observer and Observed

 59.5 The Platonic vs Constructive Tension

-59.6 Levels of Mathematical Consciousness
+59.6 Levels of Mathematical Observer

-Definition 59.2 (Mathematical Consciousness Hierarchy):
+Definition 59.2 (Mathematical Observer Hierarchy):

 - Computational: Basic arithmetic, algorithmic thinking